hockyy/peertocp-web/README.md

 This was built using:

-- yjs (y-monaco, y-webrtc, y-websocket)
+- yjs (y-codemirror.next, y-webrtc, y-websocket)
 - Webpack

 This code is patched here and there from several sources, but was mainly based on [Monaco Demo from yjs](https://github.com/yjs/yjs-demos/tree/main/monaco).